vidyaganga/teacher_alignment_sandbox/README.md

 ## About

 I'm a quant dev, not a researcher.
-I wrote this up on LessWrong because I wanted feedback from people who know what they're talking about.
+I wrote this up because I wanted feedback from people who know what they're talking about.
 If something here is broken or interesting, issues and comments are open.